rtagaras/Financial-Modeling/README.md

 Individual ideas are contained within their own folders; names should be self-descriptive.

 "Multiple Investment Risk", "Options Pricing", and "Random Walks" follow "Finance with Monte Carlo" by Ronald Shonkwiler.

+"Black-Scholes Vanilla Options" follows "The Concepts and Practice of Mathematical Finance" by Mark Joshi.